-Effective October 1, 2017, OLTL will be entering into a contract with an independent Assessment Entity to conduct the initial level of care determinations, hereafter referred as Functional Eligibility Determinations.
-The selected entity will have subcontracts with local organizations to perform the Functional Eligibility Determinations, and will be responsible for monitoring these local organizations to ensure that initial Functional Eligibility Determinations are completed within 10 days after the participant referral from the Independent Enrollment Broker.
+OLTL contracts with an independent Assessment Entity to conduct the initial level of care determinations, hereafter referred as Functional Eligibility Determinations.
+The selected entity has subcontracts with local organizations to perform the Functional Eligibility Determinations, and is responsible for monitoring these local organizations to ensure that initial Functional Eligibility Determinations are completed within 10 days after the participant referral from the Independent Enrollment Broker.

-OLTL also contracts with one non-governmental non-state entity to facilitate eligibility determinations (waiver related enrollment activities), excluding level of care determinations, for multiple home and community-based waivers managed by OLTL, including the Independence waiver.
-Specifically, the Independent Enrollment Broker (IEB) is responsible for the following activities:
+OLTL also contracts with one non-governmental non-state entity to facilitate eligibility determinations (waiver related enrollment activities), excluding level of care determinations, for multiple home and community-based waivers managed by OLTL, including the OBRA waiver.
+Specifically, the Independent Enrollment Entity (IEE) is responsible for the following activities:

-- Complete the initial in-home visit and needs assessment; - Educate individuals on their rights and responsibilities in the waiver program, opportunities for self-direction, appeal rights, the Services and Supports Directory, and the right to choose from any qualified provider; - Provide applicants with choice of receiving Nursing Facility institutional services, waiver services, or no services and documenting the applicant's choice on the OLTL Freedom of Choice Form; - Provide applicants with a list of qualified Service Coordination agencies and document the individual's choice of Service Coordinator on the OLTL Service Provider Choice Form; - Assist the applicant to obtain a completed physician certification form from the individual's physician; - Refer the applicant to the non-governmental, non-state entity for the functional eligibility determination; - Assist the participant to complete the financial eligibility determination paperwork; - Facilitate the transfer of the new enrollee to their selected Service Coordination Entity, including sending copies of all completed assessments and forms; and - Maintain a waiting list for services as necessary.
+- Complete the initial in-home visit and needs assessment; - Educate individuals on their rights and responsibilities in the waiver program, opportunities for self-direction, appeal rights, the Services and Supports Directory, and the right to choose from any qualified provider; - Provide applicants with choice of receiving ICF-ORC institutional services, waiver services, or no services and documenting the applicant's choice on the OLTL Freedom of Choice Form; - Provide applicants with a list of qualified Service Coordination agencies and document the individual's choice of Service Coordinator on the OLTL Service Provider Choice Form; - Assist the applicant to obtain a completed physician certification form from the individual's physician; - Refer the applicant to the independent Assessment Entity for the functional eligibility determination; - Assist the participant to complete the financial eligibility determination paperwork; - Facilitate the transfer of the new enrollee to their selected Service Coordination Entity, including sending copies of all completed assessments and forms; and - Maintain a waiting list for services as necessary.